What is digital process automation (DPA)?

 Benefits of digital process automation

-When workflow elements are automated, employees have more time to make other aspects of their product better for the end user, improving the customer experience.
+When workflow elements are automated, employees have more time to focus on optimization in other areas.
+For example, they can improve their products and services, and enhance the customer experience.

 Digital process automation examples